Risk of Ruin in Martingale

 Frequently Asked Questions

-What is the best odds for Martingale?
+What is the risk of Martingale?

-What is the minimum recommended bankroll?
+What is the minimum bankroll for Martingale?